 Bloody Doughnut Eyeballs for Halloween!
 Doughnut holes loaded with bloody, red jam, then glazed and decorated to look like an eyeball with bloody veins.
 Stick a fork in them and watch them bleed as you serve them!

 I’m going to start this off with a blunt comment.
 I don’t flip over doughnuts .
-I never did.
 In fact, doughnuts are probably at the bottom of my sweet tooth list when I’m craving something sugary.
-However, if given the choice, I prefer cake doughnuts over yeast doughnuts, but will definitely gorge on some yeast doughnuts if there’s absolutely nothing else sweet to eat and I must have a dose of sugar.
-OK, there is a loophole here – Krispy Kreme doughnuts fresh out of the fryer back in the day.
-This is because they were moist, eggy, sugary. creamy…sort of like taking a bite of creme brulee, and you don’t bite creme brulee, so yeah, you know what I’m talkin’ about.
+However, if given the choice, I prefer cake doughnuts over yeast doughnuts, but will definitely gorge on some yeast doughnuts if there’s absolutely nothing else sweet to eat, and I need a dose of sugar.
+OK, there is one yeasty doughnut loophole; Krispy Kreme doughnuts fresh out of the fryer back in the day.
+This is because they were custardy, eggy, sugary, and creamy, sort of like taking a bite of creme brulee, and you don’t bite creme brulee, so yeah, you know what I’m talkin’ about.

 The October 2010 Daring Bakers challenge was hosted by Lori of Butter Me Up.
 Lori chose to challenge DBers to make doughnuts.
 She used several sources for her recipes including Alton Brown, Nancy Silverton, Kate Neumann and Epicurious.

 Since, again, I’m not a huge doughnut fan, I decided to half the recipe in this month’s challenge, and make doughnut holes aka munchkins.
 Since Halloween is upon us, I also decided to take these doughnut holes in a ghoulish direction.
 I’ve seen doughnut eyeballs all over the net for quite some time, so I decided to take a STAB at it.
 Mwahahaha!